rux-lang/Rux.Web/src/packages.md

 # Rux Package Manager

-🪼📦 A package manager in Rux is a software tool designed to automate the process of installing, upgrading, configuring, and removing software packages or libraries required for a project.
+📦 **Package manager** in Rux is a software tool designed to automate the process of installing, upgrading, configuring, and removing software packages or libraries required for a project.
 Packages are essentially collections of pre-written code, libraries, and other resources that developers can integrate into their own projects to avoid reinventing common functionalities.

 Will be developed latter.